Want to learn how to create super fancy and old-fashioned wax seals? It’s easy! Here’s everything you need to learn how to use a wax seal.

 Sealing Wax Sticks without Wicks

-- EASY TO APPLY - Easily use together with a low-temp large standard 0.44" glue gun.
+- Easy To Apply - Easily use together with a low-temp large standard 0.44" glue gun.
 Not designed for mini glue guns!
 If you plan to seal dozens of envelops, this is the most efficient method.
 To avoid...

-- PACKAGE INCLUDE - Pack of 8 sticks.
+- Package Includes - Pack of 8 sticks.
 Each stick can approx. make 12-15 seals.
 One pack to make 100- 120 seals.
 Size: 0.43” diameter x 5.5” length.

 Gather Your Other Wax Seal Materials